ADF Logo

 • Encouraging a child to wear opposite-sex clothes

-• Facilitating a child to use of opposite-sex restrooms or locker rooms
+• Facilitating a child’s use of opposite-sex restrooms and locker rooms

 • Treating a child as a “different gender” in class

-That’s too many parents potentially being kept in the dark about what’s going on in their child’s classroom.
+That’s too many parents potentially being kept in the dark about how their child is being treated at school.

-And many of those parents have reached out to Alliance Defending Freedom to help protect their fundamental rights.
+And some of those parents have reached out to Alliance Defending Freedom to help protect their fundamental rights.

 Parents push back against secret social transitions

-The government should never keep parents out of conversations about their own child’s well-being.
-That’s especially true at school, where children spend a good chunk of their waking hours.
-But some schools have kept secrets from parents anyway.
+The government should never keep parents out of important conversations and decisions about their own child’s education, health, and well-being.
+That’s especially true at school, where children spend a lot of their waking hours.
+But many schools exclude parents and hide information from them.

-Two Michigan parents, Dan and Jennifer Mead, found this out firsthand.
+Michigan parents Dan and Jennifer Mead found this out firsthand.
 Their daughter used to attend East Rockford Middle School.
 While there, she began to regularly meet with a school counselor.
-The counselor consistently updated Jennifer about her daughter’s academic progress and general well-being at school.
+The counselor updated Jennifer about her daughter’s academic progress and general well-being at school.

-Eventually, the Meads came to communicate even more frequently with the school as part of designing educational accommodations for their daughter.
+Eventually, the Meads began communicating with the school even more frequently as part of designing educational accommodations for their daughter.
 Throughout the process—as with the rest of their daughter’s education—they trusted school staff to keep them informed about how she was doing and how the school was treating her.

 That trust was soon betrayed.